 Didn't Rise for Me

 I reckon I was too young for "Rising Damp" when the sitcom aired, or maybe it was because back then there was only one TV in the house and I had to watch what ever my parents liked and I don't remember them watching "Rising Damp" either.
-I mention all this because whilst I enjoy watching the various movie spin-offs which came from the British sitcoms of the 70s "Rising Damp" the movie didn't do that much for me.
+I mention all this because whilst I enjoy watching the various movie spin-offs which came from the British sitcoms of the 70s "Rising Damp" the movie failed to do that much for me.